SansamLab-Pipelines-Genomics/RepliTimer/README.md

 --conda-frontend conda"
 ```

-To execute pipeline with conda environments:
+Once the environments are setup, you may execute pipeline with conda environments using the following command:
 ```bash
 sbatch --constraint=westmere \
 --wrap="\